AItransCompetition/LiveStreamingDemo/README.md

 ```

 # Log Setting
-* log is used to debug the code. you can set you log file path:
+* the log is used to debug the code. you can set you log file path:

                    14 LogFile_Path = "./log/"                #log file trace path setting,